-NSC Spokesman Exits as John Bolton Arrives in White House
+NSC Spokesperson Exits As John Bolton Arrives in White House

 During the 2016 election, Michael Anton penned a famous essay titled “The Flight 93 Election” that argued conservatives should learn to stop worrying and embrace Donald Trump’s brand of authoritarianism, as their breed would not survive a Hillary Clinton presidency.
 The piece begins with an extended metaphor about the hijacked 9/11 plane, then shifts to “Russian Roulette with a semi-auto.”
 Anton reasons: “With Trump, at least you can spin the cylinder and take your chances.”

-Now after working as Trump’s National Security Council spokesman for a little over a year, Anton is ready to … drop the gun?
+Now after working as Trump’s National Security Council spokesperson for a little over a year, Anton is ready to … drop the gun?
 Leap out of the plane?
-Whichever metaphor you prefer, Anton announced on Sunday that he’s leaving the White House, just a day before National Security Adviser John Bolton officially arrives.
+Whichever metaphor you prefer, Anton announced on Sunday that he’s leaving the White House, just a day before national security adviser John Bolton officially arrives.

 Anton was brought into the Trump administration by his first national security adviser, Michael Flynn, but spent most of his tenure working under H.R.
 McMaster.
 No reason was given for Anton’s departure, but there were no signs of acrimony.
 Anton said he plans join Hillsdale College’s Kirby Center, where he’ll serve as a writer and lecturer.
 “I will be forever grateful to President Trump for the opportunity to serve my country and implement his agenda,” he said.